 All common up-to-date Internet browsers support WebP, and if you are still using an old browser, my website provides a fallback to JPG.
 You can test this by saving the above image of this blog.
 Did you notice the extension of the image?
 If it has the *.webp extension, your up-to-date with your browser!

-Let's take an example of a standard-sized JPG photo on my website of 1800x1200 pixels and see how well it will be reduced in file size.
+Let’s take an example of a standard-sized JPG photo on my website of 1800×1200 pixels and see how well it will be reduced in file size.
 A good JPG compression method in Adobe Photoshop CS is typically 75%.
-If you read my Workflow/After The Shoot page, you know that I'm using JPEGmini Pro to reduce the size of all my published photos instead.
+I’m using JPEGmini Pro to reduce the size of all my published photos instead.
 For local storage, this is ok, but the size is still too big for a website.

 Because starting from May 2021, Google search will use website speed as a ranking factor.
 The smaller the images on a website in KiloBytes, the faster they will show on a slow Internet connection.
 So, if your website loads fast, Google will rank you higher!